 REFUND PROCEDURE

 Students will be eligible for a 100 percent registration fee refund if official withdrawal occurs prior to the first course meeting or the course is canceled due to insufficient enrollment.
 A seventy-five (75) percent registration fee refund will be given if the student withdraws prior to or on the ten (10) percent point of the scheduled hours once the course begins.
 For contact-hour courses, five (5) calendar days from the first day of class is the determination date.
 Students must contact the Coordinator or Director of the program area to start the process for a refund.
 Additionally, a Request for Refund form must be completed and brought to the Continuing Education office to begin the refund process.
+If a physical form is not received, an email must be sent to the Coordinator or Director, as the official request for a refund to begin the refund process.

-Additional fees (if applicable) will be 100 percent refunded when a student officially withdraws from a course prior to the first class meeting.
+Additional fees (if applicable) will be 100 percent refunded when a student officially withdraws from a course prior to the first-class meeting.
 These fees are non-refundable once the course begins.
 For Self-Supporting courses, no refund will be made unless the course is canceled.

 INDEBTEDNESS TO COLLEGE